-- All tenth- grade students must read the four books from the mandatory above list before school begins in September. - Select six (6) additional books from the attached list to qualify and receive a certificate as a LASALLE READER - All the novels feature characters which explore the theme: COMING OF AGE. - Make notes on the book as you read according to the criteria given below. - You will then use your notes to type and submit book reports to your English teacher by the end of the first school week in September. - Hand-written notes will not be accepted or graded. - During the year, your teacher may ask you to refer to your summer reading to make connections to the current issues and ideas that are presented in class. - Most of your books are available from your neighborhood library and/or bookstores.
+- Make notes on the book as you read according to the criteria given below. - You will then use your notes to type and submit book reports to your English teacher by the end of the first school week in September. - Hand-written notes will not be accepted or graded. - \Note During the year, your teacher may ask you to refer to your summer reading to make connections to the current issues and ideas that are presented in class. - Most of your books are available from your neighborhood library and/or book stores.

-Directions: Please make your notes according to the following criteria:
+Please make your notes according to the following criteria: